zestia/ember-select-box/docs/how-it-works.md

 Other aria attributes are provided automatically to make sure Screen Readers correctly announce each option and the selected option(s).

-But, as this addon only provides an ultra basic select box it is still up to you the developer to flesh out the behaviour.
+But, as this addon only provides an ultra basic select box, it is still up to you the developer to flesh out the behaviour.